-The YEARFRAC function takes two dates and returns the number of years, including fractions of a year, between them.
+The YEARFRAC function takes two dates and returns the years between them, including fractions of a year.
 You can optionally specify different methods of counting days.

 This function can be used to calculate someone’s age.
 An alternative to YEARFAC is DATEDIF which can return the difference between two days in years, months, or days.

 Remember that dates are just saved as numbers by your spreadsheet with date formatting applied.
-The date must be in a valid format, so you have to use the DATE function, wrap it in quotes, or use a cell reference to a cell containing a date.
+The date must be in a valid format, so you must use the DATE function, wrap it in quotes, or use a cell reference to a cell containing a date.

 start_date– The date for the calculation to start.

 end_date– The date for the calculation to end.